Jimster710/DndCampaign1/content/Characters/NPCs/Idril.md

 He told them that they should say that the [[Druidess Goblin]] was defeated and work in a code phrase, "[[Chatz Tavern]]", into the message so that Capt.
 Staro can send assistance and determine if Radamis or the [[Mayor of Lochfeld|Mayor]] is working against the interests of the town.

 Idril has tailed the party to the [[Bandit Encampment]] and has three other feathers' rangers in his troop.
-He has told the party he will scout ahead once they discover the location of the Druidess Goblin's ritual.
+He scouted ahead once the party discovered the location of the Druidess Goblin's ritual.
+He has returned to Lochfeld with the party.

 ![[Idril.jpeg|500]]